Starting at university can seem like a daunting prospect to some.

 Each person experiences hearing loss differently.
 Not only does the level of our hearing vary, but the supports that work best for each person and/or the supports that each person prefers to use differ too.
-There are lots of different accommodations available for postsecondary students who are hard of hearing.
+There are lots of different accommodations available for university or college students who are hard of hearing.
 Some will work better for you than others.
 Don’t be shy about trying them all to find the ones that are best for you.

-Register with your Student Services Offices
+Register with your Student Support Offices

-In elementary and high school, we typically don’t have to explain our needs to each teacher or advocate for ourselves.
+In primary and high school, we typically don’t have to explain our needs to each teacher or advocate for ourselves.
 Instead, in conversation with our parents, the school creates an Individualized Education Plan (IEP) for teachers and administrators to follow.

 It’s different in university.
 The school doesn’t notify your instructors about your needs.
 Students must be proactive and take charge of their own accommodations.
 There is a benefit to this: you can pick and choose which supports to use.

 The first step is to contact the office at your school that provides accommodations.
 It might be called something like “Disability Services for Students” or the “Centre for Accessible Education” or “Access and Equity Services.”
 Each institution and accessibility office has different policies, but usually you need to present some sort of documentation in order to register with the office.
 Once you’re registered, the staff there will let you know what kind of supports are available for you.
 They will also explain what you need to do in order to utilize those supports.

 Talk to your Instructors

 In university, you will have a LOT of different instructors and you will need to advocate for yourself with each one.
 What does that mean?

 Because universities don’t create IEPs, instructors aren’t notified by the school about a student’s accommodation needs.
 Students usually need to tell each instructor themselves.
 Most schools have a process in place to make that easier.